• About

 Calla lilies

-The calla lily is such an elegant flower and pretty simple to care for as well.
-My favorite color is white, but they come in shades of purple, yellow, red, and pink.
-They prefer bright indirect light and if you notice your plant leaning toward the light, you will need to rotate it to keep it even.
+Calla lilies prefer bright, indirect light; if you notice your plant leaning toward the light, you will need to rotate it to keep it even.
 They like moist soil, so be careful not to let the soil dry out.

 The best thing about this indoor plant is that you can move it outdoors in the summer and it will make a great addition to your garden.
-Plant in full sun.
+Plant it in full sun.

 Maroon calla lily plants